-Indicate ring type and size for the frame assembly # see SUPPORTS SELECTION see Preoperative Planning see POSTOPERATIVE ASSESSMENT
+Indicate the scenario and ring type and size for the frame assembly # see SCENARIO AND SUPPORT SELECTION see PREOPERATIVE PLANNING see POSTOPERATIVE ASSESSMENT

 PRE-PLANNING (optional) - If desired, complete this section with details of the planned frame position, relative to either the deformity apex or the osteotomy/fracture level.
 Strut types and lengths are being suggested.